What Is Soil Liquefaction?

 3. Drainage Columns

 The drainage columns are the boreholes in the ground at suitable spacing.
-The permeable material (gravel) fills the boreholes that help dissipate the pore water pressure quickly.
+The permeable material (gravel) fills the boreholes which helps dissipate the pore water pressure quickly.

 Soil Liquefaction Cases Around The World